Sir Paul McCartney says, “Yes.”

 All of a sudden, it felt as if my heart was beating within my throat.

 I glanced at Debbie, with a look of disbelief, and saw the same awe mirrored in her expression.
-I then told the representative that we had brought two photo books about our city and the cause, and asked if it was okay to give these to Sir Paul.
+I then told the representative that we had brought two photo books, one about our city and the other about the cause, and asked if it was okay to give these to Sir Paul.
 She requested that I hang on to them and present them to him myself.
 Lori mentioned that in all the excitement of the late arrival, she had forgotten her gift, a Mardi Gras Indian fashioned from a bowling pin, in the car.
 She was assured that she could hand it off to the stage hands upon our departure, and it would be passed along to Sir Paul.

 As the sound check wrapped up, it seemed like suddenly we could hear our own hearts beating even more loudly.